 Method of tessellation testing

-Other sections of this chapter test the viability of morphological tessellation as the smallest unit based on its ability to substitute plot and topological aggregation compared to other options.
+Other sections of this chapter test the viability of morphological tessellation as the smallest unit based on its ability to reflect the similar information as plot and topological aggregation compared to other options.
 The relational framework itself can be tested only in an application, which is left for chapters 7 and 8.

 Tessellation as a unit

-The first section tests whether tessellation holds as a smallest spatial unit, instead of traditionally used plot, here represented by cadastral layer (i.e. following ownership-based definition of the plot).
+The first section tests whether tessellation holds as the smallest spatial unit, alongside traditionally used plot, here represented by cadastral layer (i.e. following ownership-based definition of the plot).
 In the first part it presents a method of creation of morphological tessellation and in the second a method of assessment of resulting geometry in comparison to the plot.

 Generation of Morphological Tessellation

 Whenever observing a map or a satellite view of a city, the eye of the observer is caught by the existence of a fundamental relationship between buildings – their geometry and spatial configuration – and the plot pattern.
-This “intuitive” relationship is the reason why approaches based on Voronoi tessellation (VT) appear to ‘make sense’ when applied to the urban form of cities: by partitioning the space into cells, they capture the way buildings relate to each other in space and, more precisely, give a spatial meaning to the “morphological influence” that each building exerts on its immediate spatial context [@usui2017].
+This “intuitive” relationship is the reason why approaches based on Voronoi tessellation appear to ‘make sense’ when applied to the urban form of cities: by partitioning the space into cells, they capture the way buildings relate to each other in space and, more precisely, give a spatial meaning to the “morphological influence” that each building exerts on its immediate spatial context [@usui2017].
 It, in turn, implicitly captures how spatial configuration affects visibility, light penetration, ventilation, movement, etc. around each and every building [@hamaina2012a].

-The main advantage of methods based on VT is the capacity to derive objective spatial partitions that are applicable to every type of urban tissue in a way independent from the researcher’s subjective interpretation.
+The main advantage of methods based on Voronoi tessellation is the capacity to derive objective spatial partitions that are applicable to every type of urban tissue in a way independent from the researcher’s subjective interpretation.
 In addition, most of these methods [@hamaina2012a; @hamaina2013] require minimum data input, as they fundamentally rely on the polygon that describes the footprint of a building.
-Similarly, the proposed MT method only requires a polygon layer representing building footprints (figure a).
-From this, MT moves forward in five steps:
+Similarly, the proposed morphological tessellation method only requires a polygon layer representing building footprints (figure a).
+From this, morphological tessellation moves forward in five steps:

 Inward offset from building footprint (figure b).
 The offset is necessary to avoid overlaps between boundaries of adjacent buildings and generate a gap between adjacent geometries which will later define the boundaries of the cell.

 Discretisation of polygons’ boundaries into points (figure c).
-As VT can only be generated from point features, the polygonal shape of the building footprint needs to be approximated as series of points to be placed at regular intervals along its boundary, where generated points retain the ID of the building they belong to.
+As Voronoi tessellation can efficiently be generated only from point features, the polygonal shape of the building footprint needs to be approximated as series of points to be placed at regular intervals along its boundary, where generated points retain the ID of the building they belong to.

 Generation of Voronoi cells (figure d).
-VC are generated around each of the points representing the building footprint.
+Voronoi cells are generated around each of the points representing the building footprint.
 Again, the original ID of the building is preserved in the resulting VC.

 Dissolution of Voronoi cells (figure e).
-All VCs sharing the same building ID – and hence generated from the same building – are dissolved in unitary geometries.
-This step provides a preliminary boundary of the MC.
+All Voronoi cells sharing the same building ID – and hence generated from the same building – are dissolved in unitary geometries.
+This step provides a preliminary boundary of the morphological cells.

 Clip of preliminary tessellation (figure f).
-As a geometrical construct, VCs tends to infinity as the boundaries of each cell are only defined by proximity with adjacent “seeds”.
+As a geometrical construct, Voronoi cells tends to infinity as the boundaries of each cell are only defined by proximity with adjacent “seeds”.
 However, when applied to the analysis of urban form, for obvious reasons, no cell can tend to infinity.
 To avoid this, it is necessary to limit the maximum spatial extent of the tessellation by setting defined study area boundaries.